-Installing and Upgrading Cloudera Data Science Workbench 1.3.x
+Installing Cloudera Data Science Workbench 1.5.x on CDH

-This topic walks you through the installation and upgrade paths available for Cloudera Data Science Workbench 1.3.x.
+This topic walks you through the installation paths available for Cloudera Data Science Workbench 1.5.x.
 It also describes the steps needed to configure your cluster gateway hosts and block devices before you can begin installing the Cloudera Data Science Workbench parcel/package.

 - Using a Custom Service Descriptor (CSD) and Parcel - Starting with version 1.2.x, Cloudera Data Science Workbench is available as an add-on service for

-Cloudera Manager 5.13.x.
+Cloudera Manager.
 Two files are required for this type of installation: a CSD JAR file that contains all the configuration needed to describe and manage the new Cloudera Data Science Workbench

 service, and the Cloudera Data Science Workbench parcel.
 To install this service, first download and copy the CSD file to the Cloudera Manager Server host.
 Then use Cloudera Manager to distribute the